IsakFalk/rse-python-CW2/comments.md

 This also makes perfect sense, since we are essentially building a binary tree and so we would expect the time f(n) = O(2^n).

+# Running time (tree_np.py)

+The analysis is essentially the same, although we see that the numpy solution is much faster since it uses under-the-hood optimised C code and libraries (BLAS, LAPACK, etc.) to speed up matrix operations when expressing your operations in vectorised code.

+Reading off from the graph we see that in this case log2(f(n)) = Bn + log2(A) where now B is about 0.66 and log2(A) about -16.6.
+It is worth noting that due to overhead of creating the arrays, the numpy solution is slightly slower for small number of iterations, but quickly overtakes the list solution, around n = 7.